Dhadhazi/storefront-backend-api/README.md

 - Create your prostges database locally or with your favorite provider.
 My suggestion: https://www.elephantsql.com/
 - Clone the repository
-- Create a ```.env``` file in the root, and fill it with [the required variables](#.env) or just fill in the config.ts file (see below the variables needed)
+- Create a `.env` file in the root, and fill it with [the required variables](#.env) or just fill in the config.ts file (see below the variables needed)
 - Fill in the [database.json based on the requirements](#database.json) (see below the schema)
 - Run `npm install` to install the node packages
 - Run `db-migrate up` command to migrate the database
 - Start the app with `npm start`
-- Application runs in port 8000 by default (can be changed in config), database runs in port 5432 by default
+- Application runs in port 8000 , database runs in port 5432 (can be changed in .env file or config)

 ## Tests